aaronbloomfield/pdr/README.md

 It will contain all of the slides, labs, exams, etc. used throughout the course.

-This course is a second-year course for computer science majors.
-It is the primary data structures course in the University of Virginia's computer science curriculum.
-Unlike many other data structure courses at other institutions, it is intended as the *third* course in sequence, meaning that students are expected to have taken two semesters of Java (or equivalent, although some of the examples are specifically from Java).
+Students in the course should view the [cs2150/index.html](cs2150/index.html) file in the **cloned** repo (i.e., don't try to view it on github.com).

 The contents of this repository will be filled in throughout the spring 2014 semester as the materials are developed (or, more specifically, as they are converted into a git-friendly form and added to this repository).
-It is likely that this repository will be largely incomplete until the spring 2014 semester is completed (completion date is May, 2014).
+It is likely that this repository will be largely incomplete until the spring 2014 semester is completed;
+completion date is May, 2014.

 The primary author is [Aaron Bloomfield](http://www.cs.virginia.edu/~asb),